All cranes shall be operated and maintained in accordance with any and all applicable regulations and as recommended by the manufacturer.

 - The date an application for a construction permit is to be filed.

 - The FAA shall acknowledge in writing the receipt of each notification.
-Persons who knowingly and willingly violate the notification requirements herein outlined in this policy and in 14 CRF part 77 are subject to a civil penalty of $1,000 per a day until a notice is received.
+Persons who knowingly and willingly violate the notification requirements herein outlined in this policy and in 14 CRF part 77 are subject to a civil penalty of $1,000 per day until a notice is received.

 Marking and Lighting